Skip to main content

 Competing interests

-Writers of letters and editorials must also declare competing interests.
-Steps are also taken to ensure that reviewers declare competing interests or, if there is a conflict and they feel it is appropriate, to decline to review an article.
+4. We expect reviewers to declare competing interests or, if they identify a potential conflict and they feel it is appropriate, to decline to review an article.
+If a peer reviewer has any concerns they should contact the Editor.

 Statements of competing interests are included in online versions of research articles.